jina-ai/jina/docs/advanced/experimental/scaling.md

-# Scaling Executors in kubernetes
+# Scaling Executors in Kubernetes

 In Jina we support two ways of scaling:
 - **Replicas** can be used with any Executor type.